What Is a Pheochromocytoma?

 It’s most common in adults ages 30 to 50, but people of all ages can have it.
 Children make up about 10% of all cases.

-Your adrenal glands make hormones that control your metabolism, blood pressure, and other important functions.
-A pheochromocytoma also releases hormones and does so at much higher levels than normal.
-The hormones made by these tumors cause high blood pressure, which can damage your heart, brain, lungs, and kidneys.
+Your adrenal glands make hormones that control things like your metabolism and blood pressure.
+A pheochromocytoma also releases hormones, at much higher levels than usual.
+These extra hormones cause high blood pressure, which can damage your heart, brain, lungs, and kidneys.

 Some people with these tumors have high blood pressure all the time.
 For others, it goes up and down.

-High blood pressure may be your only symptom.
-But most people have at least one of the following as well:
+That may be your only sign of a problem.
+But most people have at least one other symptom, including: